2.1 Follies and Features

 The following sites have also been identified as being in need of conservation or restoration:

-• Historic Fingerposts: Somerset, including the Quantock area, has retained many of the distinctive cast iron fingerpost road signs.
-Several are in need of repair and the project also funding to help meet the costs of repairs.
+- Historic Fingerposts: Somerset, including the Quantock area, has retained many of the distinctive cast iron fingerpost road signs.
+Several are in need of repair and project funding to help meet the costs of repairs.
 Parishes will be asked to make a 25% contribution to any costs.

 Grant Scheme Guidelines Grant Terms and Conditions Grant Application Form